 6. Day six

 Le Sambuc to Saintes-Maries-de-la-Mer

-Be sure to pick up your picnic lunch from the guesthouse before heading out for your final day of cycling.
+Be sure to pick up your picnic lunch before heading out for your final day of cycling.
 The route winds its way through a vast expanse of lagoons, rice paddies and marshlands for some time until you join a path along the sea wall, where you might be lucky enough to catch sight of one of the thousands of flamingos that nest in the region.
 Soon you'll spot the bell tower of Saintes-Maries-de-la-Mer on the horizon.
 This charming town of white-washed homes is known for its gypsy spirit - the story goes that its patron saint Sara arrived here upon a raft 2000 years ago from Palestine, and her remains lie in the ancient church that dwarfs the rest of the town.

 21 miles (35 km)